RustyDawwwgg/Starbase/Buffalo/README.md

 - Installed Scanner Auto-pitch script
 >*Note: could benefit from some adjustments to close range scanning (planned for future update)*

-- Added 3rd mining laser to top-center hardpoint where ore scanner was originally + laser pulsing/automation script & fine-tuned for accuracy
+- Added 3rd mining laser to bottom-center hardpoint + laser pulsing/automation script & fine-tuned for accuracy
 >*Note: experienced issues with turret bases not passing along data to the mounts/devices when attaching.
-Managed to fix through a combination of moving pieces in/out of my inventory, trying to attach from different angles, and crafting new pieces that were giving me trouble*
+Fixed by relogging after fully assembling turrets